Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 Introduction to ADAS:

-Advanced Driver-Assistance Systems (ADAS) are intricate systems that perform various computer vision tasks, such as semantic segmentation, object detection, and image categorization.
+ADAS full form is Advanced Driver-Assistance Systems are intricate systems that perform various computer vision tasks, such as semantic segmentation, object detection, and image categorization.

 Technology-based elements called advanced driver assistance systems are meant to increase vehicle security.
 Through enhanced indicators and automated systems, these systems improve safety and response times to possible hazards.